Remco28/fordfencers_telegram/docs/digitalocean-setup.md

-# DigitalOcean Setup Guide — UsualSuspects Bot + Mini App
+# DigitalOcean Setup Guide — Ford-Fencers-Bot + Mini App

 This guide sets up the Telegram bot (polling) and the Mini App backend (FastAPI) on a single DigitalOcean Droplet with automatic HTTPS via Caddy.
 It favors simplicity and low maintenance.